What was it?

 Broxbourne has changed dramatically over the last 50 years, with development and expansion of the area, as well as settlement in the Borough by a range of ethnic minority communities.
-There are stories to be told in Broxbourne around the history of the community and charity sector.
-The aim of this project is to research this history and produce moveable displays/oral histories to celebrate the lives and contributions made to the community by ordinary people.
-This aspect of local history has never been researched and documented, and we consider it timely to do this now, as many of the older residents who have had an impact in the community are getting older.
-We wish to record this aspect of the social history of the area, to share our findings with current residents and ensure this is recorded for future generations.
+There were stories to be told in Broxbourne around the history of the community and charity sector.
+The aim of this project was to research this history and produce moveable displays/oral histories to celebrate the lives and contributions made to the community by ordinary people.
+This aspect of local history had never been researched and documented, and we considered it timely to do this now, as many of the older residents who have had an impact in the community were getting older.
+We recorded this aspect of the social history of the area, to share our findings with current residents and ensure that this was recorded for future generations.

-We will be interviewing local residents to record how they supported communities within the Borough of Broxbourne over the last 50 years.
-These recordings will be transcribed, and we will be producing:
+We interviewed local residents to record how they supported communities within the Borough of Broxbourne over the last 50 years.
+These recordings were transcribed, and we produced:

 - Soundbites and Oral Histories of the recordings

 - Visual records

 - Research findings

 - Mobile Exhibitions to be displayed in venues across the District

 - A semi-permanent exhibition displayed at Lowewood Museum and other venues in the District